alexwbi/alexwbi.github.io/_posts/2021-04-14-speed-as-a-necessity.md

 layout: post
 title: Speed as a necessity
 date: 2021-04-14
-description: "Speed as a habit" applied to life.
-Working smart is popular, but working hard is crucial.
+description: '"Speed as a habit" applied to life.
+Working smart is popular, but working hard is crucial.'
 tags: [Execution]
 ---
 One of my favorite articles is [Speed as a Habit](https://review.firstround.com/speed-as-a-habit) by Dave Girouard, the CEO of Upstart.
 Dave writes that just as software development is agile and products should be iterated quickly, companies should also move fast.
 I love the simplicity and clarity of thinking.